stelong/stelong.github.io/_pages/projects.md

             cursor: pointer;
         }

-        .square-cell {
-            width: 25px;
-            vertical-align: top; /* Align image to the top of the cell */ }

-        .description-cell {
+        .text-cell {
-            /* Adjust the width of the first column cell as needed */
             vertical-align: top; /* Align text to the top */ }

         .logo-cell {
+            width: 30px; /* Set fixed width for the second column (adjust as needed) */
+            height: 30px; /* Set fixed height for the second column (same as width for a square) */
             text-align: center; /* Center the content horizontally */
             padding: 0; /* Remove padding */
-            vertical-align: top; /* Align image to the top */ }
+        }

         .logo-img {
-            max-width: 100%; /* Make the image occupy the whole cell width */
+            width: 100%; /* Make the image occupy the whole cell width */
-            max-height: 100%; /* Make the image occupy the entire cell height */
+            height: 100%; /* Make the image occupy the entire cell height */
             display: block; /* Remove any potential extra spacing */
             border: 0; /* Remove any borders */
         }